shiimizu/ena/readme.md

 A continuation from [Fuuka](https://github.com/eksopl/fuuka) → [Asagi](https://github.com/eksopl/asagi) → [Ena](https://github.com/shiimizu/ena) -->

-Ena aims to be a high performance imageboard agnostic archiver that mainly focuses on 4chan.
+Ena aims to be a low resource, high performance archiver to dump and archive posts, images and all relevant data from 4chan into a local database and local image store.

 ## Features:
 * Much more memory efficient than [Asagi](https://github.com/eksopl/asagi)